-in the original study.
+Participants were first asked to answer questions regarding the perceived benefit and risk of all three technologies (Nuclear Power, Natural Gas, Food Preservatives)-the same ones used in the original study.
 The presentation of the technologies was randomized.
-Participants were asked two questions, in random order, for each technology, namely: "In general, how risky [beneficial] do you consider the use of nuclear power / natural gas / food preservative?"6, answering on a 10-point scale from 1 (not at all risky [beneficial]) to 5 (moderate risk [benefit]) to 10 (very risky [beneficial]).
+Participants were asked two questions, in random order, for each technology, namely: "In general, how risky [beneficial] do you consider the use of nuclear power / natural gas / food preservatives?"6, answering on a 10-point scale from 1 (not at all risky [beneficial]) to 5 (moderate risk [benefit]) to 10 (very risky [beneficial]).

-Subsequently, dependent on the conditions, participants were presented with textual vignettes designed to change the affective quality (e.g., high risk = negative, high benefit = positive, etc.) of the scenarios.
+Subsequently, dependent on the conditions, participants were presented with textual vignettes designed to change the affective quality (e.g., high risk = negative, high benefit = positive, and so on) of the scenarios.
 We used the same descriptions from the original study (https://osf.io/y97tp/).
 For example, in the low benefit condition for the hazard natural gas, participants were presented with the following text (shortened):